 In another grim example of the difficulties faced by rulers in Costa Rica to make executive decisions on public works, existing plans - which are currently on hold, and will probably disappear - for investment in the waste management and recycling sector, including generating power from them, due to the fact that the current government has decided to start from scratch with the formation of a committee to "develop strategies" on the topic.
 As if there were not already enough information on his issue, and as if the respective participants and those responsible had not expressed themselves sufficiently in this respect.
 It is the same case with the commission on energy introduced by this government.

 The textile firm Hanes Brands has announced the construction of a power plant based on Kingras, capable of generating between 2.5 MW and 5.5 MW.

 Representatives from Hanes Brands in El Salvador indicated that the purpose of the investment is "... to reduce energy demand and reduce costs.
 It has been estimated that the installed capacity will allow for a self-sufficiency energy level of 60% for making textiles. "

-The Ministry of Health has announced that the new regulations governing the generation of energy from biomass by municipalities will be ready in March.
+The Ministry of Health in Costa Rica has finalized the regulations governing the operation of incineration plants which generate energy from waste.

 Almost a year after the moratorium on power generation based on solid waste, which is mainly affecting municipalities, the Ministry of Public Health has announced that the regulations which establish the conditions for the incineration of waste are ready.